Detroit City FC: Supporters

 Detroit City has several supporter groups, with the largest and most notable being the Northern Guard Supporters.
-The supporter culture among all groups is very politically left-leaning.
-Banners and flags supporting various traditionally left-wing causes/issues can be seen throughout the stadium.
-Supporters support various social causes in the community such as LGBTQ+ issues, access to water resources, as well as other causes.
+The majority of the supporter culture is politically left-leaning, and banners and flags supporting various traditionally left-wing causes and issues can be seen throughout their section of the stadium.

+According to a 2020 feature in the Morning Star, the club and its supporters are noted for their progressive, anti-fascist and community-driven ethos.
+Founded in 2012, Detroit City FC was established as part of efforts to aid Detroit's cultural and social regeneration through grassroots football.
+The Northern Guard Supporters are described as anti-racist, anti-fascist and inclusive, with open support for movements such as Black Lives Matter and LGBTQ+ equality.
+A smaller group, the Keyworth Casuals, is portrayed as more explicitly leftist, engaging in social activism including refugee support and local equality campaigns.

+Both the club's management and supporters are reported to share a commitment to maintaining independence and resisting commercialisation.
+Chief executive Sean Mann has rejected investor offers that would alter the club's ethos, emphasising community ownership and social responsibility.
+Supporters also back various social causes, including the annual Prideraiser campaign and local partnerships benefiting LGBTQ+ youth.

 Rivalries

 Prior to the break-up of the NPSL Midwest-Great Lakes conference, supporters of Detroit City FC, FC Buffalo, and AFC Cleveland formed the 'Rust Belt Derby'.
 The winner of the Derby was based on the head-to-head record of the clubs during regular season NPSL matches.
 These were typically high pressure games and particular fan favorites, especially by Detroit City FC supporter groups who have been known to greatly antagonize DCFC's opponents.
 Cleveland won the inaugural Rust Belt Derby on June 23, 2012, following a 1–1 draw with Detroit.
 Detroit City FC would come back and win the 2013 Rust Belt Derby trophy after beating FC Buffalo 2–1.
 The 2014 trophy went to Detroit on goal differential after all three teams finished with a win and a loss in Derby play, and Detroit would win again in 2015 after a 1–1 draw in the FC Buffalo-AFC Cleveland Derby match that Buffalo needed to win by more than a goal to take the trophy.
 The last Derby was in 2016 after the Great Lakes conference was split into East and West.
 FC Buffalo and Detroit City FC contested the derby without AFC Cleveland through home and away friendlies.